kindone/cppproptest2/docs/ConcurrencyTesting.md

 # Concurrency Testing

 Once you're familiar with [stateful testing](./StatefulTesting.md), you can get acquainted with concurrent stateful testing easily.
 Concurrency testing performs interleaved state transitions using multiple threads in parallel.
-It allows us to see if any anomaly or breaking of requirement can be found in the tested component with concurrent accesses.
+It allows us to see if any anomaly or breaking of concurrency requirement in the tested component.

 Actually, a concurrency test is almost immediately achievable when you have prepared a stateful test for an object type.
 Following depicts a concurrent test for `std::vector<int>` with `push_back(int)`, `pop_back()`, and `clear()` actions included.